- This event has passed.

 Cherry blossoms, or sakura, are celebrated in Japan and worldwide as a symbol of spring, beauty, and the fleeting nature of life.
 They are the white and pink blossoms of the Cherry Tree.

-PROGRAM SPONSORS Providing Gifts for the Program Guests Drawing—Thank you!
+PROGRAM SPONSORS Providing gifts for guests’ door prizes. –Thank you!

 Stacey Shigaya, Executive Director of the Sakura Foundation.
 The mission of Sakura Foundation is to celebrate and share Japanese and Japanese American culture and heritage in order to promote a more compassionate, resilient and equitable society.
 Home – Sakura Foundation

-Jolie Noguchi, General Manager, Pacific Mercantile Company, Family owned, providing thousands of Japanese food and Asian products. http://www.pacificeastwest.com
+Jolie Noguchi, General Manager, Pacific Mercantile Company, Family-owned grocery, providing thousands of Japanese food and Asian products.
+Located in Sakura Square at 1925 Lawrence St, Denver http://www.pacificeastwest.com

 .